pkp/learning-ojs/en/submissions.md

 ![](learning-ojs-3-ed-submissions-send-to-review.png)

-It is important to keep the check box checked next to the files to be reviewed.
+ Keep the files that are to be reviewed checked off.